lutianming/rustile/README.md

 There is a sample config file that you can start with.

 # TODO
-+ FIX can't detect button events
++ add test cases
-+ add Title bar
++ add taskbar
-+ add Tab layout
++ theme configuration